 - Instream and streambank stabilization features that are less than 0.5 miles apart should be depicted as one line shaped site.
-To capture affected areas, begin a short distance below (e.g. three habitat units) of the most downstream feature and extend a short distance (e.g. three habitat units) above the most upstream feature. - Several barriers in a row should be described as a linear site since they all contribute to opening the same length of stream. - For road upgrading and decommissioning projects, each site is defined as a continuous stretch of road, including the stream crossings, which drain into a single fish bearing (Class I) stream.
+To capture affected areas, begin a short distance below (e.g. three habitat units) of the most downstream feature and extend a short distance (e.g. three habitat units) above the most upstream feature. - Several barriers in a row should be described as a linear site (as long as they are less than 0.5 miles apart), since they all contribute to opening the same length of stream.
+Barriers that are more than 0.5 miles apart should be described as separate points. - For road upgrading and decommissioning projects, each site is defined as a continuous stretch of road, including the stream crossings, which drain into a single fish bearing (Class I) stream.
 There are often hundreds of specific features (e.g. stream crossings) or treatments (e.g. cross road drains, ditch relief culvert, outsloping, etc.) along a road segment or site.
-The individual features and treatments along a road are not point sites but are aggregated into these linear road segments.
-When the road cross into a new watershed (i.e. drains to another Class I stream) or the treatment changes from upgrading to decommissioning (or vice versa), a new site begins.
+The individual features and treatments along a road are not point sites but are aggregated into these linear road segments, as long as each is less than 0.5 miles from its neighbor.
+When the road cross into a new watershed (i.e. drains to another Class I stream), or the treatment changes from upgrading to decommissioning (or vice versa), or the road sites are more than 0.5 miles apart, a new site begins.